-My research lies at the intersection of economic inequality and social policy, with a special focus on immigration policy and labor markets.
+My research lies at the intersection of economic inequality and social policy, with a special focus on immigration policy, education, and labor markets.
 More specifically, I examine disparities in labor market outcomes, educational attainment, and health by race/ethnicity, gender, and immigration status to assess potential policy responses that could help reduce such inequalities and improve the well-being of vulnerable populations.

 Canedo, A.P. and Morse, S., September 2019.
 "An Estimation of the Effect of Women’s Employment on the Prevalence of Intimate Partner Violence in Mexico” Journal of Interpersonal Violence.